-There has been a significant influx of asylum seekers into Hungary.
+There was a significant influx of asylum seekers into Hungary in 2015.
 Police have been deployed to prevent asylum seekers from entering Budapest's main rail station, Keleti station.
 As a result, international trains from Budapest were suspended in early September and could be disrupted again at short notice.

 You should monitor the local media and check with your carrier or tour operator for up to date information.
 If travelling by train, arrive in plenty of time, remain vigilant and follow the instructions of local authorities.

-Hungary's borders are also coming under tighter restrictions, particularly with Serbia and Croatia.
+Hungary's borders are also coming under tighter restrictions, particularly with Serbia, Slovenia and Croatia, but also with Austria.
 Travellers may experience lengthy delays, whether travelling by road or rail.
 Further protests and violence is possible.
 Avoid large groups in these areas and follow the advice of local authorities.
 Have contingency plans in place for any disruptions to travel plans.